Menu

 Most people are familiar with the famous line from the Apollo 13 mission, “Houston, we’ve had a problem.”
 When there is a crisis, true professionals know how to respond.
 And vet med, like NASA, is filled with true professionals.

-Robert Lawrie, MRCVS, Students in the UMES preveterinary program, and Cornell Wildlife Health Center Receives $35M Endowment
+Images of 3 highlighted veterinary news stories: Robert Lawrie, MRCVS, Students in the UMES preveterinary program, and Cornell Wildlife Health Center Receives $35M Endowment

 AAHA board member Robert Lawrie, MRCVS, weighs in on the advancements made possible by veterinary software and data capture.
 The AAHA Community asks how new vets can build confidence through online learning.
-This month’s Scoop headlines include: Penn Vet launches mRNA Research Initiative, Links Found Between Human, Canine Brain Tumors, VHMA Compensation and Benefits Survey Results Announced, Canine Respiratory Disease Cases Fall; and more!
+This month’s Scoop news headlines include: Penn Vet launches mRNA Research Initiative, Links Found Between Human, Canine Brain Tumors, VHMA Compensation and Benefits Survey Results Announced, Canine Respiratory Disease Cases Fall; and more!

 5 Questions for a Radiology Specialist